0xJs/EnumMitigations/README.md

   -  Kernel-mode Hardware-enforced Stack Protection
   -  Hypervisor-Enforced Paging Translation

-## How to run it
+## Usage
-- Compile it using Visual Studio
+- Compile it using Visual Studio 2022
 - Run in elevated context so that the tool can enumerate the current protection level of `lsass.exe`.
 The tool works without it but it won't be able to retrieve the protection level.

 ```